gemc/clas12Tags/README.md

 <br>

-Merging changes in the repository will trigger the **CI creation of artifacts** containing the new executable and the geometry databases.
+Merging changes in the repository will trigger CI validation workflows and the **creation of artifacts** containing the new executable and the geometry databases.

 These are installed at JLAB in /scigroup/cvmfs using a **cronjob that runs every couple of hours**.

-As a result these JLAB installations are up-to-date:
+As a result these JLAB installations are up-to-date with this timelines:

-- `/scigroup/cvmfs` : 2-8 hours after the commit, passing through the CI validation and merge queue when necessary.
+- `/scigroup/cvmfs` (used on ifarms) : 2-8 hours after the commit, passing through the CI validation and merge queue when necessary.
-- `/cvmfs/oasis.opensciencegrid.org` : an additional 4-8 hours after the JLAB
-  installation once the CVMFS sync runs.
+- `/cvmfs/oasis.opensciencegrid.org` (used on OSG): an additional 4-8 hours after the JLAB installation once the CVMFS sync runs.

 The GitHub `dev` release is also created nightly by the CI.